Ilesnat/GO_HTTP_Server/README.md

-# Go File http server
+# Go Http File server

 A simple HTTP file server written in Go that allows you to: